Sorix/CloudCore/README.md

 ### 💡 Tips
 * I recommend to set the *Record Name* attribute as `Indexed`, to speed up updates in big databases.
-* *Record Data* attributes are used to store archived version of `CKRecord` with system fields only (like timestamps, tokens), so don't worry about size, no real data will be stored here.
+* *P… Record Data* attributes are used to store archived version of `CKRecord` with system fields only (like timestamps, tokens), so don't worry about size, no real data will be stored here.

+## Scope: Public and/or Private
+You can designate which databases each entity will synchronized with.
+For each entity you want to synchronize, add an item to the entity's UserInfo, using the key `CloudCoreScope` and following values:
+* `public` = pushed to public database
+* `private` = synchronized with private (or shared) database
+* 'public,private' = both

+### Why Both?
+Maintaining two copies of a record means we get all the benefits of a private (and sharable) record, while also automatically maintaining a fully updated public copy.

+## Maskable Attributes
+You can designate attributes in your managed objects to be masked during upload and/or download.
+For each attribute you want to mask, add an item to the attribute's UserInfo, using the key `CloudCoreMasks` and following values:
+* `upload` = ignored during modify operations
+* `download` = ignored during fetch operations
+* `upload,download` = both

 ## CloudKit Sharing
-CloudCore now has built-in support for CloudKit Sharing.
+CloudCore has built-in support for CloudKit Sharing.
 There are several additional steps you must take to enable it in your application.

 1. Add the CKSharingSupported key, with value true, to your info.plist